svc333/overview/whats-new/index.md

 We now support Safari web browser for web notifications along with Firefox, Chrome, Chrome App and Extensions.
 Web SDK’s and related information can be found at [IBM Bluemix Push Notifications Web SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-javascript-webpush/blob/Doc/README.md){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon").

 #### Latest Android and iOS notifications
 We have currency support for iOS 11 notifications.
-We have also incorporated several new notification related enhancements from iOS10 and Android N.
+We have also incorporated several new notification-related enhancements from iOS10 and Android N.

 * iOS10 –Rich Media Notifications, images, button and maps in interactive notifications, localized string support
 * Android N – Expandable notifications, interactive and silent notifications, LED light settings